 For example, consider the optimization of an expression with a cosine call.
 On our test system the sine call takes 45ns.
 Subtracting 7.4ns for the LUT access gives a savings of 37.6ns per execution.
 We multiply this by the call frequency to get the total expression benefit.
-For example, a call frequency of 10^8 for the same expression would yield a benefit 37.6ns× 10^8 or 3.76s.
-When the expression is optimized with linear interpolation, the benefit would be reduced by the relative factor, which is $\sim 1.8 \times$ on our test system.
+For example, a call frequency of 10^8 for the same expression would yield a benefit 37.6ns $\times 10^8$ or 3.76s.
+When the expression is optimized with linear interpolation, the benefit would be reduced by the relative factor, which is $\sim 1.8 \times$ on our test system, leading to a benefit of 2.09s.

 We do not expect the performance model to predict exact timing.
 Instead, it establishes the relative performance to allow comparison of solutions.
 Even so, we are often within 5-10% when estimating performance speedup for individual elementary functions.
 When optimizing code with multiple elementary function calls, the model tends to overestimate benefit, mainly because it does not model compiler optimizations.
-However, our case studies show that our estimates are usually within \sim 1-2× of the actual performance benefit.
+However, our case studies show that our estimates are usually within $\sim\!1\text{-}2\times$ of the actual performance benefit.

-C. Local Optimization
+4.3.
+Local Optimization

 The purpose of local optimization is to find the optimal allocation of cache resources for the set of expressions within each solution.
 Equation (5) shows the closed-form formula that computes LUT sizes for each LUT transform to minimize solution error [14].
 A variant of the formula directly computes the maximum error for a single LUT access, as shown in Equation (6).
-However, our algorithm only has to compute one or the other, since size and error are related through Equations (2) and (3).

-$$S{i} = CS / \left(\sum{j=1..n} \sqrt{(M{j}D{j}/M{i}D{i})} \right)$$
+$$S_i = CS / \left(\sum{j=1..n} \sqrt{(M_j D_j / M_i D_i)} \right)$$ (5)

-$$E{i} = M{i}D{i} \left(\sum{j=1..n} \sqrt{(M{j}D{j}/M{i}D{i})} \right) / CS$$ (6)
+$$E_i = M_i D_i \left(\sum{j=1..n} \sqrt{(M_j D_j / M_i D_i)} \right) / CS$$ (6)

-D. Global Optimization
+4.4.
+Global Optimization

-We find Pareto optimal solutions by sorting the solutions by estimated error and performance, and selecting solutions that lie on the convex hull.
-To find the convex hull we use a modified Graham Scan algorithm [18].
-Figure 3 shows the Pareto chart for the example code presented in Section V. Solution error is on the x-axis and solution benefit is on y-axis.
-To make the chart we plotted both the Pareto optimal (circles) and suboptimal (triangle) solutions.
+We find Pareto Optimal solutions by sorting the solutions by estimated error and performance, and selecting solutions that lie on the convex hull.
+To find the convex hull we use a modified Graham Scan algorithm [19].
+Figure 3 shows the Pareto chart for the example code presented in Section 5.
+Solution error is on the x-axis and solution benefit is on y-axis.
+To make the chart we plotted both the Pareto Optimal (circles) and suboptimal (triangle) solutions.
 The Pareto solutions are joined by a line called the Pareto curve.
 The optimal solutions C0 through C4 lie above and the left of suboptimal solutions, because they provide more performance with the same or less error.